 (VI) Ensure that spectators to public events come from the local area only, in order to reduce the nation's travel carbon footprint?
 Smart vehicles will likely supersede established cars, taxis, buses and coaches.
 So how are you going to get back from such an event.
 Will you pay to keep your smart taxis waiting for you, until the event ends?
 That could be expensive.

-(VII) Ban plastic products including plastic bags, bottles, car dashboards & upholstery, children's toys, flooring, construction kits, in fact everything composed of non-biodegradable plastic?
+(VII) Ban plastic products including plastic bags, bottles, car dashboards & upholstery, children's toys, flooring, construction kits, and electric cable with MIMS (mineral insulated metal sheathed); in fact everything composed of non-biodegradable plastic?
 Alternatives to plastic are, paper, cardboard, wood, ceramics, zinc, grape waste, liquid wood/lignin, etc. There are at least three biodegradable plastics such as PCL which is used in medical sutures.
 They are not liked by the plastics industry because they can get mixed up with recycled standard plastic, and corrupt it.
 As for the alternatives to wood and paper, research at MIT, California, USA, where zinnia plant cells are being 3D printed into shapes, suggests that artificial wood could be available in 2030.
 We now have plastic bags at the bottom of the Marianas Trench.
 The only answer therefore is to ban plastics completely.
+Nine billion tonnes of plastic has been produced worldwide since 1950.
+Much of that still exists in some form.
+The largest plastic monument on the planet consists of 134 square miles of polytunnels on fruit and vegetable farms in southern Spain.
 What does it take for governments to pull their finger out?

 (VIII) Ban fireworks (to be replaced by reprogrammable LED light shows), etc?